Universality for transversal Hamilton cycles in random graphs: Introduction

 Although Dirac's condition is undoubtedly elegant, and tight in the sense that the degree requirement $n/2$ cannot be lowered, it is quite restrictive -- for example, it can only be satisfied by dense graphs which have quadratically many edges.
 It is, therefore, natural to ask what kind of conditions guarantee the existence of Hamilton cycles in sparser graphs.
 A common family of sparse graphs to study are the random graphs.

 The study of Hamilton cycles in random graphs is almost as old as the study of random graphs -- in their original paper from 1960 \cite{ER60}, Erd\H{o}s and R\'enyi asked for the number of edges at which one expects to start seeing a Hamilton path in a random graph $G(n, m)$.
 This question was answered by P\'osa \cite{PO76}, who showed that one can expect Hamilton cycles in random graphs with $\Omega(n\log n)$ edges, by introducing a very useful and elegant technique now known as the P\'osa rotation.
 His argument was later tightened by Koml\'os and Szemer\'edi \cite{KS83}, and Bollob\'as \cite{B84} and Ajtai, Koml{\'o}s and Szemer{\'e}di \cite{AKS85}, to ultimately attain very good understanding of Hamilton cycles in random graphs.
 Namely, Bollob\'as, as well as Ajtai, Koml{\'o}s and Szemer{\'e}di, showed that if we order the edges of $K_n$ randomly and add them one by one to our graph, the time at which the graph becomes Hamiltonian with high probability coincides with the first time at which no vertex has degree less than 2, which is clearly a necessary condition for the graph to be Hamiltonian.
+For a detailed story of Hamilton cycles in random graphs, see the survey of Frieze \cite{friezesurvey}.

 In recent years, the study of Hamilton cycles and other spanning structures in graphs has taken an interesting turn, by considering the colorful variants of classical questions from extremal graph theory.
 In particular, the setup we will be studying was introduced by Joos and Kim in \cite{JK20} while answering a question of Aharoni \cite{A20}, and it goes as follows.
 Given a collection of $m$ graphs $(G_1, \dots, G_m)$ on the same vertex set $V$, which we think of as colors of the edges (where an edge may receive an arbitrary number of colors), and a graph $H$ with vertices in $V$, we say that $(G_1, \dots, G_m)$ contains a \textit{rainbow (or transversal) copy} of $H$ if there exists an injective function $\psi:E(H)\to [m]$ such that the edge $e$ is contained in the graph $G_{\psi(e)}$ for all $e\in E(H)$.
 In other words, the graph $H$ can be constructed by picking at most one edge from each of the graphs $G_i$.
 Joos and Kim showed that if each of the graphs $G_i$ is an $n$-vertex graph with minimum degree $n/2$ and if $m\geq n$, then there exists a transversal Hamilton cycle in the collection $(G_1, \dots, G_m)$.